-- The compute_capability kwarg is deprecated. - Returned values from the inspection methods will support indexing by (compute_capability, argtypes) and argtypes. - Specialized dispatchers and will return a single variant from these methods and the ptx property rather than a dict, but will produce a warning.
+- The compute_capability kwarg was deprecated. - Returned values from the inspection methods supported indexing by (compute_capability, argtypes) and argtypes. - The inspection methods and ptx property of specialized dispatchers returned their result for a single variant, rather than a dict, and produced a warning.